 The theory of evolution involves seeking and accepting only natural (material) explanations to the scientific data, even when they are not sensible.
 A supernatural explanation (creation) must be rejected even when it is most sensible.
 Lewontin goes so far to say: "It is not that the methods and institutions of science somehow compel us to accept a material explanation.”
 But rather they are “forced” by their prior commitment to materialism to do their science in such a way that they would end up with material explanations.
 Lewontin insists that "materialism is absolute, for we cannot allow a Divine Foot in the door."
 This means, God must be absolutely ruled out no matter what.
 But we do not suppose many evolutionists, unlike Lewontin, would acknowledge that their "science" is controlled by a dogmatic presupposition.

 In any case, theist scientists and theologians have been addressing the theory of evolution and related issues head-on, and the debate is still on-going (see for instance, Nevin 2009).
 And if we presuppose, even temporarily, theism as expressed in Genesis 1:1, we can see that the relevant scientific data can be interpreted to support creation.
-In fact, if we do not rule out theism, let alone presuppose it, even scientific data provided by evolutionists can be readily interpreted to show that an intelligent designer must be the cause of not only the universe, but also life on earth (see for instance, Dembski & Kushiner 2001).
+In fact, if we do not rule out theism, even scientific data provided by evolutionists can already be readily interpreted to show that an intelligent designer must be the cause of not only the universe, but also life on earth (see for instance, Dembski & Kushiner 2001).
 Even atheist philosopher Thomas Nagel (2010: 49) recognizes that once intelligent design is admitted as a real possibility, "it becomes a serious candidate for support by empirical evidence, in particular empirical evidence against the sufficiency of standard evolutionary theory to account for the observational data."
 Intelligent design naturally points to creation.

 Just as in the case of the multiverse theory, whether creation or evolution is more convincing from the scientific point of view depends on our personal dogmatic presupposition (or how much our sense of judgment has been influenced by the overwhelming academic pressure of the materialist “scientific consensus” to conform to it).
 But since we are presupposing Genesis 1:1 in this exposition, the teaching that God created plant, animal and human life poses no intellectual problem even in view of modern science.